Your home may be repossessed if you do not keep up repayments on your mortgage.

 These are generally variable rate mortgages where the benefit of lower payments given in discounted rate mortgages are converted into a single lump sum, which you receive when you take out the mortgage.
 Other mortgages such as fixed or discounted can also offer a cashback.

-A ruling for bad debt issued by a County Court or higher court.
 The judgment will be recorded and the record will show up during any credit checks and may count against you in your mortgage application.

 The completion date is the date on which your solicitor forwards the money from your lender to the solicitor of the vendor.
 It is the date that you become the legal owner of your new property.